It is a low but chronic or long-term condition.

 - Chest pain.

-- A cough that can sometimes cause bloody mucus.
+- A cough can sometimes cause bloody mucus.

-Proteus syndrome is a very rare condition that can vary in severity.
-Without treatment, the condition will get worse over time.
+Proteus syndrome is a low condition that can vary in severity.
+Without treatment, the state will get worse over time.

 Treatment may include surgery and physical therapy.
 The affected person will also be monitored for blood clots that commonly occur in this condition.